saturnflyer/surrounded/README.md

 end
 ```

-Now your `User` instances will be able to get objects in their environment.
+Now the `User` instances will be able to implicitly access objects in their environment.

 Via `method_missing` those `User` instances can access a `context` object it stores in an internal collection.